stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

   - [RestoreSession](/docs/concepts/crds/restoresession.md)
   - [Repository](/docs/concepts/crds/repository.md)

-To demonstrate the cross-namespace management capability, we are going to keep our target workloads in the `prod` when taking backup and in the `staging` namespace when restoring.
-We will perform backup and restore from the `dev` namespace.
+Here, we are going to take a backup from the `prod` namespace and restore it to the `staging` namespace.
+We are going to manage the backup and restore from a separate `backup` namespace.

 Let's create the above-mentioned namespaces,